대수적 구조

 Proof

-By the previous proposition, the inverse is unique, so it suffices to verify directly that the right-hand sides of the given equations satisfy the condition for being an inverse.
+By the preceding proposition, inverses are unique, so it suffices to verify directly that the right-hand sides of the given equations satisfy the condition for being an inverse.

 Similarly, the second claim also follows immediately from the following two equations:

 Definition 11 A monoid in which every element is invertible is called a group.
-If \(\star\) satisfies the commutative law, it is called an abelian group (or commutative group).
+If \(\star\) satisfies the commutative law, we call it an abelian group (or commutative group).

-From this, we can verify that any group is a group object in \(\Set\). ([Category Theory] §Monoid Objects, ⁋Definition 1)
+From this, we can verify that any group is a group object in \(\Set\). (§Monoid Objects, ⁋Example 4)

 On the other hand, a monoid homomorphism \(f:G\rightarrow G'\) must preserve inverses: